 Research medical technology management associate degree programs.
 Get information about courses, certification options, requirements and job prospects to make an informed decision about your education.

-An Associate of Medical Office Management degree program can prepare students for an entry-level position in a variety of healthcare settings, including hospitals, private practices and specialized treatment centers.
-Students have the opportunity to develop their proficiency in subjects such as accounting, management, medical insurance billing and office communications, as well as learn other skills necessary to successfully run a medical office.
+An Associate of Medical Office Management program develops proficiency in subjects such as accounting, management, medical insurance billing and office communications, as well as other skills necessary to successfully run a medical office.
 Some programs incorporate real-world experiences through internships.
-Applicants need a high school degree or equivalent GED is necessary for admission into associate degree programs.
+Applicants need a high school diploma.

 A business-oriented skill set is required for many careers in medical office management.
 Courses that are typically required in an associate degree program in medical office management include the following: